nithinmanoj27/NLU-Assignment-2-B22CS066/README.md

 Notes
-Word2Vec models in Problem 1 are implemented from scratch using NumPy RNN models in Problem 2 are implemented using PyTorch All preprocessing and evaluation steps follow assignment guidelines
+Word2Vec models in Problem 1 are implemented from scratch using NumPy RNN models in Problem 2 are implemented using PyTorch All preprocessing and evaluation steps are followed as in assignment guidelines